ComedicChimera/chai-lang.dev/static/markdown/guide/chapter8.md

 ## Dynamic Allocation

 Dynamic allocation is the process of allocating values on the heap.
-You can dynamically allocate any value using the `new` keyword followed by the data type you want to allocate.
+You can dynamically allocate any value using the `make` keyword followed by the data type you want to allocate.

-    let hp = new int;
+    let hp = make int;

 The variable `hp` is now a **heap pointer**.
 This means that it is pointing to value allocated on the heap, in this case an integer.
 It is important to note that all values allocated on the heap cannot be directly stored.
 They instead must be